Easily made & tastes wonderful; Sweet Potato Soup recipe with Nutmeg Crème Fraiche garnish. A fabulous dish everyone will love!

 Would you like to know something wonderful about this fantastic soup?!
-It’s actually better if you make it a day or two ahead, because the sweet potato gets sweeter, and the flavors gain more depth, as it rests.
-Which means… Less work on the actual holiday.
-Yes please!
+It’s actually better if you make it a day or two ahead, because the sweet potato gets sweeter, and the flavors gain more depth as it rests.

 - While those are roasting, sauté all the other vegetables together.

 - Then add the stock, honey and herbs.
 Let cook together for a bit.

 - When roasted sweet potatoes are done, add them to the pot and let all ingredients simmer until the flavors have deepened and your kitchen smells like Heaven!